cameronnathan707/Arduino-Weather-Station/README.md

 but I didn't need them for my application, It also has a thermostat that will turn a relay on and off to adjust the temperature, can be coded for a heater or air conditioner
 ## Getting Started
 1. Upload the .ino code to your Arduino Mega,
-2. attach the DH11, and other sensors as stated on the boards and in the code,
+2. attach the DH11
+3. attach the GY1145 light sensor
+4. attach the GY-BMp 280
-3. connect the 2.8" tft screen shield to the Mega
+5. connect the 2.8" tft screen shield to the Mega

 ## Trouble Shooting
 ### 1. Not uploading to the Mega,